BHCHB/Loco/README.md

 ## Overview

-This repository provides RL framework for Dexhand and robotics arm manipulation tasks.
-It allows you to train your agent to complete diverse Human-Object Interection(HOI) tasks by imitating demo trajectories.
+This repository provides RL framework for Quadruped robotics tasks.
+It allows you to train your agent to complete diverse locomotion tasks.

 ## Installation